jeelpatel1812/HumbleBee/README.md

 ## 3. Explanation of logic
 1. Added middleware in each route verifyJWT to validate user auth and its role.
-2. used GeoJson 2d-sphere location and its indexing to get radius based data.
+2. Used GeoJson 2d-sphere location and its indexing to get radius based data.
 3. Applied Pagination to fetch limited data.
 4. Utilised json2csv to export csv from json data.
+5. Data Validation like coordinates in [-180, 180] range and user role in ['admin', 'beekeeper'] etc.

 ## 4. Mention of any bonus/assumptions
 1. Implemented token and role ['admin', 'beekeeper'] based user authentication with register, login and logout api.